Otryakhin-Dmitry/high-dimensional-shrinkage-optimal-portfolios/cran-comments.md

 ## Resubmission of HDShOP package
-This is a resubmission of an existing package with added citation info and slight updates for compatibility reasons.
+This is a resubmission of an existing package with bug fixes.

 ## Test environments
 * local Ubuntu 24.04.3 LTS, R-release